openalea-incubator/PlantConvert/docs/doc.md

-> TODO : find another name of the package ...

-#Documentation of the format_io package
-package structure :

-format_io:
-- __init__ : contains the main object `io`, to be initialized with a filename and can read the file, construct an mtg and export mtg to another format

 - gltf, opf, vtk : submodules where the actual implementations of reader/ writer are found, direct usage of those submodules are not recommended.
 It's only recommand to use the function `opf.writer.apply_scene(g, scene)` to save a scene into input mtg `g` in a manner that satisfies the `opf` writer.
 The user should carefully construct the scene object such that `scene.todict()` returns a dictionary with mtg vertices as keys and with corresponding meshes as values